arinrohega/DE-Pipeline01-OnPremise/README.md

 ![hue91](https://github.com/user-attachments/assets/1954546d-165e-4232-a6db-4d0f0d9e8660)

-### 4.13 Developing Spark Job 3: Configuring Spark⚡
+### 4.13 Developing Spark Job 3: Configure Spark⚡

 A new script was created.
 Configuration used on previous Jobs were maintained, with only the imported modules and functions varying between jobs.

 ![VS93](https://github.com/user-attachments/assets/d4ccaf25-6994-4cb5-b501-a946b1cecc64)

-### 4.14 Developing Spark Job 2: Reading Silver Tables⚡
+### 4.14 Developing Spark Job 2: Read Silver Tables⚡
 The Silver Tables are in delta format, so the reads target directly to them.

 ![vs94](https://github.com/user-attachments/assets/f09d6b1c-93b1-482a-aade-de1b67abdd8a)

-### 4.15 Developing Spark Job 3: Joining Silver and Aggregated Tables ⚡
+### 4.15 Developing Spark Job 3: Join Silver and Aggregated Tables ⚡

 To create a denormalized final table, the silver tables were joined by their primary key pulling out their description and required attribute columns: